jni/using-python-for-science/using-python-for-science/intro.md

 If you are an expert in scientific Python...
 Well, you probably know most of the stuff in here, but we'd love your help making it better!
 So you should read it also. ;)

+If viewing this book online, use the chapter links on the left for more.